iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 The new generation of WinterForce tires, unfortunately, doesn't have nearly as aggressive of a tread.

 So when I wore out my first set of snows, four years later, I opted for Nokian tires -- a Finnish brand.
-Specifically I got the [Hakkapelliita 8](https://www.nokiantires.com/winter-tires/nokian-hakkapeliitta-8/) studded tires.
+Specifically I got <A href="https://www.nokiantires.com/winter-tires/nokian-hakkapeliitta-8/" target="blank">Hakkapelliita 8s</a> with studs.

 The Nokian tires are designed in a way that enables a far greater number of studs to be inserted.
 Plus the tire provides a rear cushioning for the studs, so that the tires are much quieter than the Firestones when driving on asphalt.